 The intent for this area is to retain the viability of agriculture while accommodating low levels of population growth.
 Densities range from one dwelling per four acres to one dwelling per eight acres.
 Incentive provisions should be made to encourage conservation design to retain acreage suitable for maintaining agriculture, protection of natural, historic, and cultural resources, and provision of open space.
 Specific regulatory techniques may include flexible site planning guidelines, minimum lot sizes, or conservation or clustered design with retention of open space.
-Such provisions will maintain the agricultural land base, while enhancing development values particularly along waterfront properties.
+Such provisions will maintain the agricultural land base, while enhancing development values, particularly along waterfront properties.
+Appropriate public services and facilities that are consistent with the goals and strategies of this Plan should be permitted to ensure sufficient provision of services.